Youngerman Center for Communication Disorders

 - The program is run by three graduate Speech-Language Pathology students in the CDS masters program and overseen by a licensed Speech-Language Pathology clinical supervisor who also acts as a classroom teacher and program coordinator.

-- Preschool instruction is hands-on encompassing multisensory activities for all developmental and educational domains with a focus on language and early literacy.
+- Preschool instruction is hands-on encompassing multisensory activities for all developmental and educational domains with a focus on social/emotional, language, and early literacy.

 - Enrollment is four mornings per week, Monday - Thursday, from 8:30 to 11:00 am

 - Classroom size is limited to 12 children.

 For more information, please contact Missy Hooper, Preschool Program Coordinator, by email at Melissa.Hooper@fredonia.edu or by phone at 716-673-4676

 The Youngerman Center for Communication Disorders supports equitable treatment of clients.
 No individual shall be discriminated against based upon race or ethnicity, religion, age, gender, disability, or sexual orientation.
 We provide all services in a manner consistent with the American Speech-Language-Hearing Association Code of Ethics.

 To educate, train, and inspire graduate students to become responsible, competent, and skilled speech-language pathologists, while providing quality and evidence-based assessment and intervention services to children and adults from the campus and the community.

 The Youngerman Center strives to accomplish our mission by: